brillout/json-serializer/readme.template.md

  - `Inifinity`
  - `RegExp`

-JSON is great but is lacking for some JavaScript types such as `Date`:
+JSON is great but is lacking for some (crucial) JavaScript types such as `Date`:

 ~~~js
 !INLINE /examples/json-date.js --hide-source-path